 Good and evil, the supposed universal narrative, remains to fight another day.

 How do you define it?
-Without too much thought, and depending on where you grew up, you are likely to respond: someone or something that is inherently bad.
+Without too much thought, and depending on where you grew up, you are likely to define 'evil' as: someone or something that is inherently bad.
 The opposite of good.
 That which exists beyond redemption.

 “Because they’re evil.”
 Often comes the response.